The Costumed Adventurer Simulation Engine: the Complete Rules

 Advanced Battle Concepts: while most conventional combat has been covered in great detail already, there are a lot of things that simply don't qualify as conventional when you get down to it.
 Super powers, specialized tactics, and even the weather can act to modify how ordinary combat plays out - and Advanced Battle Concepts will show you exactly how.

 Living and Dying: a coda of sorts to the many and various combat rules described previously, Living and Dying is all about the consequences of battle.
-The loss of Health and the expenditure of experience (both in play and for advancement) is detailed here, as is a variety of optional uses for these vital metrics, if they are to be adopted for use in one's game.
+The loss of Health and the expenditure of Karma (both in play and for advancement) is detailed here, as is a variety of optional uses for these vital metrics, if they are to be adopted for use in one's game.

 Character Creation